JAGGU94/Melanoma_Assignment/README.md

 # Project Name:-
 Melanoma Assignment
 # Objective :-
 To build a CNN based model to predict the Melanoma a type of cancer that can be deadly.
-A solutios in needed that can evaluate images and alert dermatologists the presence of mealanoma.
+A solution is needed that can evaluate images and alert dermatologists the presence of melanoma.

 # Technologies used:-
 CNN - Convolutional Neural Network with Tensor flow and keras.